Estimated read time: 3 minutes, 16 seconds

-Beginning in September, all ecommerce transactions where either the issued card or acquirer is in the EU are required to incorporate a two-factor authentication in the checkout process.
-Merchants and other players in the payments space are required to have 3D Secure 2.0 implemented by the September 14th, 2019 deadline in order to effectively meet the SCA requirements.
+Beginning in January of 2021, all ecommerce transactions where either the issued card or acquirer is in the EU are required to incorporate a two-factor authentication in the checkout process.
+Merchants and other players in the payments space are required to have 3D Secure 2.0 implemented by the December 31st, 2020 deadline in order to effectively meet the SCA requirements.
 However, any transactions or subscriptions initiated prior to the deadline will be grandfathered in.

 What is two-factor authentication?

 Two-factor authentication uses two or more elements to verify the information needed for secure online purchases.
 There are three categories for authentication:

 - Possession.
 Something the user owns like a physical credit card.

 - Inherence.
 Something the user is like fingerprints or facial recognition.